OWASP/www-project-developer-guide/draft/07-implementation/04-dos-donts/01-container-security.md

 * Docker socket is not mounted inside any containers to prevent processes running within the container to execute Docker commands which would effectively allow for full control of the host.
 * incoming container traffic is bound to a specific host interface
-* hosts process namespace is not shared to ensure that processes are separated.
+* hosts process namespace is not shared to ensure that processes are separated
-* hosts IPC namespace is not shared to ensure that inter-process communications does not take place.
+* hosts IPC namespace is not shared to ensure that inter-process communications does not take place
 * host devices are not directly exposed to containers
-* hosts user namespaces are not shared to ensure isolation of containers.
+* hosts user namespaces are not shared to ensure isolation of containers
 * CPU priority is set appropriately on containers
 * memory usage for containers is limited.
 * 'on-failure' container restart policy is set to '5'